papanito/shell-scripts/scripts/scripts/README.md

 NOTE: this is currently only a simple test with permanent writing i.e. no random writing or reading.
 Therefore script needs to be extended accordingly
 Examples:

 ```
 TBD
 ```
-## gnome-extensions-enable.sh

-Enables all gnome-shell extensions you have installed at once.
-This is useful after e.g. a crash of gnome-shell.

 ## kill-kube-ns.sh